 The Company posts all ASX announcements on its website immediately after they are published by ASX and maintains that information on the website for 4 years.
-Announcements include the full content of all presentations made to analysts and industry conferences, which are lodged with ASX and published prior to the presentation being given.
 The Company's website also includes other relevant news in the form of media releases, presentations and publications and events planning in order to ensure shareholders and interested parties are up to date with the Company's operations.